-When you go to a place like Ladakh, you know that your packing cannot be the same that it would be in case of a short trip to any other hill station.
-You know that you will be gone for several days to an area known for its harsh weather and challenging terrain; a place where even some of the basic facilities like ATM, mobile connectivity, mechanics, fuel stations, eateries and accommodation can still be scarce.
-A trip to Ladakh means that your packing has to be comprehensive and concise; so that you do not miss an essential item but also not burden yourself with way too many bags.
-In short; what you bring should really be all and only essential things to carry for Ladakh trip.
+When you go to a place like Ladakh, you know that your packing has to be comprehensive and concise.
+You need to ensure that you do not miss an essential item but also not burden yourself with way too many bags.
+In short, what you pack should be conclusive of all but only essential things to carry for Ladakh trip.

 After clothes come some necessary accessories that you must be carrying with you.
 Below is a list.

-Sunscreen Lotion: Sun is quite harsh in Ladakh, so much that it will not just tan you but may even burn your skin.
-Carry a good sunscreen lotion with highest SPF that you can find.
+Sun is quite harsh in Ladakh, so much that it will not just tan you but may even burn your skin.
+Carry a good sunscreen lotion with the highest SPF that you can find.
 Lotus is considered among the best brands when it comes to sunblock lotions.

-Sunglasses: It is not just your skin that you need to protect against the sun but also your eyes which will get stressed easily due to Ultra violet rays at such high altitude.
-Carry a good pair of sunglasses which you can put on for longer duration without starting to hurt your face or ears.
+It is not just your skin that you need to protect against the sun but also your eyes which will get stressed easily due to Ultraviolet rays at such high altitudes.
+Carry a good pair of sunglasses that you can put on for a longer duration without starting to hurt your face or ears.

-Gloves: Woolens gloves are a good idea but if you can, then try to find a waterproof one.
-If you are into a bit of photography, then you will need to carry two pairs; a thick one and another one that sticks to your skin and would not have to be taken off every time you need to operate your camera.
+Woolens gloves are a good idea but if you can, then try to find a waterproof one.
+If you are into a bit of photography, then you will need to carry two pairs.
+You need to bring a thick one and another one that sticks to your skin and would not have to be taken off every time you need to operate your camera.

 - Tooth Brush

 - Tooth Paste

 - Toilet Paper (Don’t ask me where or why you will need it but you may :-))